 Yes, we treat all women regardless of whether you are trans or otherwise.

 Please email email@example.com for a price breakdown and information on the payment options available.

 We understand that therapy isn't accessible for everybody which is why when we are unable to support you as a client, we are dedicated to providing you with practical advice and inspiration through our blog and social media channels.
 We strongly believe in the power of self-healing and finding what works for you.

 We also have a low cost introductory e-book, Trauma Redefined which is designed to help you take control of your mental health journey.
 The book unpacks the role of unresolved trauma as the cause for as much as 90% of the mental health challenges facing today’s busy population; providing practical advice on gaining context for the mental health issue facing you, teaching you how to identify unresolved trauma, and guiding you on your journey to addressing and healing the wounds of the past that are holding you back.
 Click here to buy now.

 You can definitely come and visit the clinic.
-One of the things that we do before anyone starts treatment with us is that we invite clients in for an assessment.
-As well as being an opportunity for us to get a bit more of a clinic insight into what might be going on for you and what you might need, it is also an opportunity for you to come and meet us, see how you feel, get a feel for the place - see if you like the vibes, and whether you like us.
+One of the things that we do before anyone starts treatment with us is that we invite clients in or to join us virtually for an assessment.
+As well as being an opportunity for us to get a bit more of a clinic insight into what might be going on for you and what you might need, it is also an opportunity for you to meet us, see how you feel, get a feel for everything - see if you like the vibes, and whether you like us.
 We want to show you what it’s all about so come and see.

 We get so many people saying that they really feel that something’s wrong; they want help but just feel they are completely undeserving.
 The thing is, ‘mental’ health is in our minds, not our bodies so it’s not always easy to spot what’s going on with somebody’s mental health.